 - For Window screenshots, click on the window that you want to screenshot.

-- When the screenshot is taken, you will see a notification at the bottom right corner.
+- You will see a notification at the bottom right corner when the screenshot is taken.

 You can paste the screenshot directly onto documents or websites like Windows PC.
 Click the “Edit” option on the notification to make changes to the screenshot.
-From the toolbar, you can also interchange between screenshot and screen record so that you can easily record your screen activities.
+You can also easily interchange screenshots and screen recordings from the toolbar to record your screen activities.

 If you think that many clicks to take a screenshot is a bit of a hassle, you can use the good old keyboard shortcuts to take screenshots on Chromebook.
 You can still do full-screen, partial, or window screenshots, but you must remember the shortcut.
 Remembering the key combination is not a big deal if you do this often.